manetu/policyengine/docs/docs/concepts/policy-conjunction.md

 Rather than relying on a single policy to make all access decisions, the PolicyEngine evaluates policies across four distinct phases:

-1. **Operation** - Request-level routing and control (public endpoints, JWT validation, bypass rules)
+1. **Operation** - Request-level routing and control (public endpoints, JWT validation, bypass rules) - see [Operations](/concepts/operations)
-2. **Identity** - Who the principal is and what they can do (based on [Roles](/concepts/roles) and [Groups](/concepts/groups))
+2. **Identity** - Who the principal is and what they can do - see [Roles](/concepts/roles) and [Groups](/concepts/groups)
-3. **Resource** - What can be done to the target resource (resource group-based)
+3. **Resource** - What can be done to the target resource - see [Resources](/concepts/resources) and [Resource Groups](/concepts/resource-groups)
 4. **Scope** - Access-method constraints (tokens, federation, etc.) - see [Scopes](/concepts/scopes)

-Each phase represents a different aspect of the access decision, and all mandatory phases must agree for access to be granted.
+Each phase represents a different aspect of the access decision, and all phases must agree for access to be granted.
 This separation provides the following benefits:

 - It enables different teams or systems to manage their respective concerns independently while maintaining a coherent overall access control posture.
 - It allows the respective policies to remain small and focused since they are brought together dynamically on a request-by-request basis.
 This is easier than maintaining a single policy that covers every possible situation.

 ## How Phases Are Combined

 The PolicyEngine processes all phases in **parallel** for maximum performance.
-However, the final decision requires **at least one GRANT vote from each mandatory phase** for the top-level decision to be GRANT.
+However, the final decision requires **at least one GRANT vote from each phase** for the top-level decision to be GRANT.

 ```mermaid
 flowchart TB